a frustrated young woman holds her temples and thinks about polite ways to say mind your own business

 **This is somewhat more confrontational so I would only use this in situations where I’m trying to make a point.

-There is no one best answer to questions about private matters, but you do not need to discuss something that makes you uncomfortable.
 Give your full attention to the person asking questions, and use a friendly tone of voice when you respond with a polite phrase.
-Just know that your private life is yours.
+Just know that your private life is yours and you are in control of this conversation.

 Final Thoughts

-The next time you need a polite way to tell someone to mind their own business, use these phrases without any hesitation or regret.
 Don’t be mean or upset about it.
 Some people just don’t know it’s not appropriate to ask about a difficult situation or personal matter.
 Use a nice way to say mind your own beeswax!

 Good luck!
 You’ve got this!
 Do the right thing and rise above being rude in these situations.
 It’s really not worth your peace of mind to become upset with nosey people.
 At the end of the day, a polite response is the best way!